What Is Included In the U.S. National Debt? Who Does the U.S. Owe All That Money To?

 “Washington has spent the past three-plus years in terror of a debt crisis that keeps not happening, and, in fact, can’t happen to a country like the United States, which has its own currency and borrows in that currency.
 Yet the scaremongers can’t bring themselves to let go,” (Paul Krugman, the New York Times).

 Please do read Krugman’s column explaining how some politicians have been preaching doom and gloom for years now and it has not happened yet.
 Will it happen if they preach it long enough?
-We know that negative thoughts and attitude can bring about disaster in our personal lives, so maybe that is what politicians are trying to do?
+We know that negative thoughts and a attitude can bring about disaster in our personal lives, so maybe that is what politicians are trying to do?
 Bring disaster on this country through preaching lies?

 Who Is the Single Biggest Creditor to Whom the U.S. Owes Money?
 If you Answer “China” You are WRONG